melonproject-archive/documentation/chapters/fund.md

 The main use case for the water<b>melon</b> Fund Compliance module is the ability to create and maintain a whitelist for specific addresses.
 That is, the Investment Manager can explicitly define specific addresses which will then have the ability to subscribe to the water<b>melon</b> Fund.

 Note that any listing of an address on the Compliance module whitelist only impacts the Investor's _ability_ to subscribe to the water<b>melon</b> Fund.
 An existing investment from a specific address will remain invested irrespective of any change in that address's whitelist status.
 The current implementation does not affect an address status after the fact.
-Blacklisting does not affect an invested address's current invested status or ability to redeem, but will prevent future subscriptions.
+Whitelist removal does not affect an invested address's current invested status or ability to redeem, but will prevent future subscriptions.
 The whitelist can be seen as a positive filter, creating a known universe of allowed investor addresses.
-Investor addresses can be added to- or removed from either list, individually or in batch by the fund manager (`owner`).
+Investor addresses can be added to- or removed from the whitelist, individually or in batch by the fund manager (`owner`).

 ### Future Directions